 It was the first lottery used to order men into military service since 1942.
 It applied to registrants born between Jan.
 1, 1944 and Dec.
 31, 1950, and the event was broadcast on radio, film, and television.

-The date of the last drawing for the lottery was on March 12, 1975.
+The last drawing for the lottery was on March 12, 1975.

 In total, 1,728,344 men were drafted during the Vietnam War, and 648,500 of them were sent to Vietnam.
 They accounted for just over 30% of combat deaths, with 17,725 lives lost.

 Today, the U.S. military is an all-volunteer force, but registration for conscription remains the law — just as a contingency plan.
+Many tried to dodge the draft altogether.
 All male citizens of the United States and male immigrants (and bizarrely, illegal immigrants, too) have to register for the Selective Service System (SSS — aka “The Draft”) within 30 days of their 18th birthday.